Sancocho: Colombia

+Panama

 Also known as sancocho de gallina, it is the national dish of Panama.
-The basic ingredients are chicken, ñame (adding flavor and acting as a thickener, giving it its characteristic texture and brightness), and culantro (giving it most of its characteristic flavor and greenish tone); often yuca, mazorca (corn on the cob) and otoe are added.
-Other optional ingredients include ñampí (as the Eddoe variety of taro is known), chopped onions, garlic and oregano.
+The basic ingredients are chicken, ñame (adding flavor and acting as a thickener, giving it its characteristic texture and brightness) and culantro (giving it most of its characteristic flavor and greenish tone); often yuca, mazorca (corn on the cob) and otoe are added.
+Other optional ingredients include ñampí (as the eddoe variety of taro is known), chopped onions, garlic and oregano.
 It is frequently served with white rice on the side, meant to be either mixed in or eaten with each spoonful.
 Hot sauce is frequently added, depending on regional and individual preferences.
-Regional varieties include sancocho chorrerano (a specialty of the town of La Chorrera, which is only made with free-range chicken, onions, garlic, chili peppers, oregano and ñame) and Sancocho chiricano (a specialty from Chiriquí Province and the heartiest variety, containing squash in addition to all basic and optional ingredients mentioned before, having a yellowish color as a result).
+Regional varieties include sancocho chorrerano (a specialty of the town of La Chorrera, which is only made with free-range chicken, onions, garlic, chili peppers, oregano and ñame) and sancocho chiricano (a specialty from Chiriquí Province and the heartiest variety, containing squash in addition to all basic and optional ingredients mentioned before, having a yellowish color as a result).
 It is often recommended as the best remedy for a hangover.
-It is used as a metaphor for the country's racial diversity due to the varied ingredients that contribute their particular properties to and having an equally important role in the cooking process and final product.
+It is used as a metaphor for the country's racial diversity due to the varied ingredients that contribute their particular properties to and have an equally important role in the cooking process and final product.

-In El Salvador, it is a stew made with the offal of cattle, such as the stomach.
+Philippines

 Reflecting its Spanish influence, sancocho is eaten in the Philippines, where the hearty stew is made with fish, beef shanks, three kinds of meat, chicken, pork butt, bacon, chorizo de bilbao and morcilla (Spanish blood sausage) as well as yucca, potatoes, cilantro, corn, cabbage, bok choy, carrots and string beans.
-Known as cocido in the Philippines, it is often confused with puchero Filipino, which may use ham and different sausages.
+The Ilocano dish pinapaitan is also known as sankutsar (or singkutsar) is made from stewed goat (or beef) and offal flavored with its cud.